lpsinger/gwcelery/doc/deployment.rst

     change log:

         ``git push && git push --tags``

+    You will need the appropriate permission to push the new tag.
+If required, contact one of the maintainers.

 7. Wait a couple minutes, and then verify that the new release has been published on our PyPI project page, https://pypi.org/project/gwcelery/.